toludoyin/cohort-and-rfm-segmentation/cohort-and-rfm-segment/README.md

-# Customer Segmentation 😊 😡 🙄
+# KMeans Clustering 😊 😡 🙄
 ### Introduction
 The online retail dataset from UCI ML repo was collected from kaggle [here](https://www.kaggle.com/datasets/jihyeseo/online-retail-data-set-from-uci-ml-repo).
 The dataset content contain a company data that mainly sells unique all-occassion gifts.
 With majority of the customers been wholesalers.